cyborgdream/cyborgdream.github.io/README.md

 * Use ipy(by Kevin) to create a collaborative foxdot editing feature, [here](https://github.com/jupyter-server/jupyter_server/pull/624/files) is an example of saving stuff through a yjs websocket, but I don't think this is exactly what I want, but might be useful :)
 * Create a Header-only C++ library for evaluating logical expressions, that uses <T> and all the good stuff so I can put it into practice into a real life project that needs to be done (there are not many to choose)
 * C++ Concurrency in Action has a bunch of interesting info in `constexpr` and etc. that I'd like to learn.
 Appendix A
-* I want to read this: https://aminb.gitbooks.io/rust-for-c/content/borrowed/index.html to finally understand the stuff I keep confusing with C++
 * cpp concurrency in action 4 - Synchronizing concurrent operations
 * cpp concurrency in action 9 - about thread management, thread pools, work queues
 * Understand the nitty gritties of CMAKE dynamic and static creation